zzxap/TraefikAdmin/README.md

   traefik link to etcd in traefik.etcd.toml entrypoint

-  then check http://127.0.0.1:port/dashboard/#/ open traefik's dashboard
+  then check http://127.0.0.1:8090/dashboard/#/ open traefik's dashboard port 8090 is set in traefik.etcd.toml

   if open success ,countinue